phenoscanner/phenoscanner/README.md

 # phenoscanner
-phenoscanner allows user to query the PhenoScanner database of genotype-phenotype associations from inside R.
+phenoscanner allows users to query the PhenoScanner database of genotype-phenotype associations from inside R.

 # Functions
 * phenoscanner - this function allows users to query the PhenoScanner database from inside R